 It's also important to recognize that no one has an inherent "right" to lead.
 Loyalty and respect are earned.
-A leader easily loses the team if his or her vision is unconvincing, if their actions are inconsistent with the values they preach, or if their self-interest appears to trump the welfare of the organization.
-They must realize that success ultimately depends on the ability to enlist voluntary commitment instead of forced obedience of others.
+A leader easily loses the team if his or her vision is unconvincing, if their actions are inconsistent with the values they preach, or if their self-interest appears to trump the welfare of the They realize organization. must that success ultimately depends on the ability to enlist voluntary commitment instead of forced obedience of others.